japila-books/spark-sql-internals/docs/spark-sql-CatalogImpl.md

 `createExternalTable` sets the mandatory `path` option when specified explicitly in the input parameter list.

 `createExternalTable` parses `tableName` into `TableIdentifier` (using link:spark-sql-SparkSqlParser.adoc[SparkSqlParser]).
-It creates a link:spark-sql-CatalogTable.adoc[CatalogTable] and then link:spark-sql-SessionState.adoc#executePlan[executes] (by link:spark-sql-QueryExecution.adoc#toRdd[toRDD]) a link:spark-sql-LogicalPlan-CreateTable.adoc[CreateTable] logical plan.
+It creates a link:spark-sql-CatalogTable.adoc[CatalogTable] and then link:SessionState.md#executePlan[executes] (by link:spark-sql-QueryExecution.adoc#toRdd[toRDD]) a link:spark-sql-LogicalPlan-CreateTable.adoc[CreateTable] logical plan.
 The result link:spark-sql-DataFrame.adoc[DataFrame] is a `Dataset[Row]` with the link:spark-sql-QueryExecution.adoc[QueryExecution] after executing link:spark-sql-LogicalPlan-SubqueryAlias.adoc[SubqueryAlias] logical plan and link:spark-sql-RowEncoder.adoc[RowEncoder].

 .CatalogImpl.createExternalTable
 image::images/spark-sql-CatalogImpl-createExternalTable.png[align="center"]